knobs-dials/square-stat/README.md

 ### square-swap

 Shows how swapped-out (/ allocated-in-swap) size, by program names.

-Based on /proc/*/status
+Based on reading `/proc/*/status`

 ### TODO